TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Welcome message added for entering acc from title.
 Ivars: support for IsCheck on named setting :Is
 Option: disableNoRevengeMissions
-Custom revenge config: WIP most indifidual revenge config settings settable
+Custom revenge config: WIP most individual revenge config settings settable
 Refactor: A number of gvar instead of ivar references missed in the prior refactor Disallow menu if in carboard box

 r116 - 2015-12-30 - public release
-Un-fixed a Retail bug, the game is aparently relying on it's broken behaviour lol.
+Un-fixed a Retail bug, the game is apparently relying on it's broken behavior lol.
 Manifested as: Some end of cutscene loadscreen hangs, prologue/truth post heli hallway non-trigger.
 Possibly much more.

 r115 - 2015-12-27 - public release
 Fix: AddPowerSetting, was trashing it by using same name in two variables, the perils of deminification.
 Possibly affected fob soldier settings.